1. What Is Spotfire?

 Answer: The Abstract WSDL describes the interface of the web service which includes the format of request and response messages of each operation.

 The Concrete WSDL describes the abstract WSDL plus transport information.
 Concrete WSDL contains messages, operations and transport specific information (JMS or Http), which is used by SOAP client.

 41. How do you use XSLT file?

-Other method is from the cmd prompt.
-We use the command appmanage and buildear.
+Another method is from the cmd prompt.
+We use the command app manager and builder.